 - Transfer any leftovers to an airtight container and store in the fridge.
 It should last up to 5 days there.

-- There are lots of things you could add in to this Greek quinoa salad for extra flavor!
+- There are lots of things you could add in to this Greek side dish for extra flavor!

 - Try some chopped green onion and black or kalamata olives for a little bit of extra saltiness and bite.